mfine-git/HW_Assignment_3/README.md

  - [https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html)

 ### <ins>Lambda function:</ins>
  - In this project, we create AWS Lambda function that triggered upon receiving the file in the S3 source bucket.
 Lambda will resize and upload image-format files to another S3 bucket.
 In case the uploaded file is not image, related failure-log will be created in third bucket.
+ - Lambda will update RDS table with required image parameters.
  - Lambda function (Runtime: Python3.8) will be deployed using Jenkins.
 Process logs are stored and can be monitored in CloudWatch.
 #### *Related links:*
  - [https://towardsdatascience.com/how-to-create-an-object-detection-solution-with-aws-and-python-8b20690686c5](https://towardsdatascience.com/how-to-create-an-object-detection-solution-with-aws-and-python-8b20690686c5)